rtetelbaum/Seriously-Eat-Recipe-Manager/README.md

 Big thanks to Jim O'Neal for .pluck -- http://jamesponeal.github.io/projects/active-record-sheet.html Flatiron Instructor: thanks to Dwayne H Technical Coach, we went back to Jukebox Lab from pre-work to set up our numbered menus.
+We downloaded the following for our initial environment and also the following gems to 'prettify' the project: TBD